12 Sep 2023

 The second reason why RF continues to gain users is that exchanges have improved their own performance.
 The question of jitter matters, because the more jitter there is in a system, the more it potentially robs firms of the benefits of being a few microseconds faster.
 That factor no longer appears to be a major issue.

 And lastly, there is, of course, the factor that made RF so successful in the first place.
 Put simply, there is nothing available on the market that is faster.
 Getting the best bids and offers will always be a function of where you are in the order queue.
-To be successful, trading firms need the speed that RF delivers.
+For successful ultra-low-latency networks, trading firms need the speed that RF delivers.

 For most firms, RF needs to be seen as a part of a wider network strategy, one that features the redundancy that fibre optics offers and the speed that RF does.
 When trading firms encounter network issues, they need to be able to quickly reroute their order traffic in the most optimum way.

-We have made it our business at BSO by doing just that, as the leaders in RF technology.
+We have made it our business at BSO to be the network specialist firm of choice for high-performing trading firms, by establishing ourselves as the leaders in RF technology with our unparalleled network capabilities and industry expertise.

 Are you interested in incorporating RF into your network strategy?